katanaml/llm-mistral-invoice-cpu/README.md

 5. Run the script, to process data with Mistral LLL and return the answer:

-`python main.py "what is the invoice number value?"`
+`python main.py "retrieve invoice number value"`